You can’t believe it.

 Log in.
 Then plug in the external hard drive.
 Or SSD drive with your Time Machine backup on it.
 Check that the drive icon appears fine on your new Mac’s desktop.
 It’ll look something like this.

-And then open Migration Assistant and try your data migration again.
+And then open Migration Assistant and try your data transfer again.

-You can boot your new Mac to MacOS Recovery mode.
+You can boot your new computer into MacOS Recovery mode.
 And run Disk Utility, First Aid on your internal drive.
 And see if you have problems there.

-And it can seem that way.
+And it can seem stuck.
 Because you don’t get much feedback on your migration from Migration Assistant.
 You’re left wondering.
 Is it frozen and stuck?
 And I need to restart.
 Or what.

 After you’ve completed Setup Assistant and rebooted your new machine.
 Log in and check for software updates.